helenma0223234/plasti-smart-frontend-mirror/README.md

 2. Change `SERVER_URL` endpoint to exact IPv4 address + port used by backend
    - You can view your IPv4 address by running `ipconfig` in command terminal
 3. App should be ready for use now
-   - `yarn start` to run with hot reloading
+   - `yarn start` or `expo start` to run with hot reloading
       - If you are getting "This is taking much longer than it should..." error, try doing `expo start --tunnel` instead.
 This error happens sometimes when trying to run on Dartmouth eduroam.

 ## Deployment 🚀
-[Where is the app deployed? i.e. Expo, Surge, TestFlight etc.]

-[What are the steps to re-deploy the project with any new changes?]

-[How does one get access to the deployed project?]
+Going to be on testflight next term

 ## Authors
-* Firstname Lastname 'YY, role
+* Aneesh Patnaik '25, Dev
+* Jack Macy '25, Dev
+* Yuchuan (Helen) Ma '23, Dev

 ## Acknowledgments 🤝
-We would like to thank [anyone you would like to acknowledge] for [what you would like to acknowledge them for].
+We would like to thank Ashna Ghanate for being the best PM, the design team for their work and Eric for not being annoyed by us asking for help all the time.

 ---
 Designed and developed by [@DALI Lab](https://github.com/dali-lab)